Reading Music – Secrets of The Pros

 Here are some tips from top players.

-1. Remember the Goal
+1. Remember the Goal in Reading Music

-The goal isn’t reading music – it’s making music that matters.
+It isn’t reading music – it’s making music that matters.

-“Reading music is just the roadmap –
+“Music notation is just the roadmap –

-Creating powerful, emotional music is the reward.”
+Creating powerful, emotional music is the Goal.”

 Don’t get lost in the notes.